The fundamentals of space-time: Part 3 - Andrew Pontzen and Tom Whyntie

 - TEDEd Animation

 These days, we continue to put Einstein’s ideas to the test.
 We discussed attempts to find gravitational waves in the animation.
-But there are other tests too of exactly how gravity operates.
-For instance Gravity Probe B successfully verified a subtle consequence of the Earth’s spin on space-time, an effect known as ‘frame dragging’.
+But there have been other experiments that have tested exactly how gravity operates.
+For instance Gravity Probe B successfully verified a subtle consequence of the Earth’s spin on space-time, an effect known as "frame dragging."
 The next spacecraft to pitch Einstein against the real Universe is known as LISA Pathfinder.

 At the end of the video, we introduce black holes – regions of space where gravity doesn’t let anything escape, even light.
 These can be constructed even in Newton’s theory of gravity; the original idea is attributed to John Michell in 1783, more than a hundred years before Einstein.
 But when people started studying Einstein’s equations for gravity, a great mathematical interest arose in understanding black holes as regions of very large space-time curvature.

 Early pioneers, including Einstein himself, studied black holes as theoretical objects, hardly believing such things could exist in the real universe.
 These days we have very strong evidence that black holes are actually out there in huge abundance in the real universe.
 Stars can collapse into black holes at the end of their lives.
-We also think there are ‘supermassive’ black holes, each with the mass of millions of stars, sitting within many galaxies – including our own.
-For example, images taken of the stars right at the centre of our Milky Way show them orbiting around an invisible, very massive object which is almost certainly a black hole.
+We also think there are "supermassive" black holes, each with the mass of millions of stars, sitting within many galaxies– including our own.
+For example, images taken of the stars right at the center of our Milky Way show them orbiting around an invisible, very massive object which is almost certainly a black hole.

 Create and share a new lesson based on this one.